“A vocation is: The place where your deep gladness and the hunger of the world meet.” ~ Frederick Buechner

 Teaching Prenatal & Postnatal Yoga Students – Jaime Waliczek

-Yoga for Parkinson's with Applications for Other Movement Disorders – Peter Lynch
+Yoga for Parkinson's with Applications for Other Movement Disorders (with Integrated Practicum) – Peter Lynch

 How to Speak Somatically: The Neurobiologically-Informed Classroom – Denise Benitez

 Restorative Yoga: Advanced Techniques for Teaching the Art of Stillness (with Integrated Practicum) – Nicole Bratt & Claudette Evans